somerandomcloud/graphql-doc-gen/README.md

 Use [Transform.tools GraphQL -> Introspection JSON](https://transform.tools/graphql-to-introspection-json) to make your schema into a json, and replace the existing graphql-format.json example JSON with your own (`CTRL + A` + `DEL`)

-Then just run `node .` and paste the documentation wherever you need it.
+Then just run `node .` and paste the documentation from `finalres.md` wherever you need it.

 Note: Will probably break links with Gitbook